nerdo/js-routing/README.md

 ]
 ```

-The abbreviated form is more concise, but limited.
-The expanded array form allows for matching the path identifer using a regular expression or a function.
+The example above doesn't seem to offer any advantage over the abbreviated form, but it allows for more advanced route definitions that can use regular expressions and functions to match the path identifier.

 The following demonstrates a simple function matcher routing the path identifier `/` to the `<HomePage />` component, and a regular expression routing both `/info` and `/about` path identifiers to the `<AboutPage />` component.